 In This Article

-There are two primary types of stuck points that can maintain PTSD according to CPT, assimilation and over-accommodation.
+There are 2 primary types of stuck points that can maintain PTSD according to CPT, assimilation and over-accommodation.
 During the process of assimilation, trauma information is altered to fit within the existing belief system.
 For example, if the existing belief is, "good things happen to good people and bad things happen to bad people," then a rape victim may believe that they deserved to be raped.
-On the other hand, the process of over-accommodation involves extreme alteration of existing belief systems based on the new trauma information (e.g. "All men are dangerous").
+On the other hand, the process of over-accommodation involves extreme alteration of existing belief systems based on the new trauma information (e.g., for a rape victim whose perpetrator was a man, the belief that, "all men are dangerous").

 These processes stand in contrast to accommodation which involves more balanced modifications of existing belief systems to integrate the new and discrepant trauma information (e.g. "Sometimes bad things happen to good people; what I was wearing had nothing to do with causing this crime.
 Some people are dangerous, most are not.").
 The process of accommodation promotes recovery from the traumatic event.
 Correcting inaccurate assimilated and over-accommodated stuck points and developing more accommodated, balanced beliefs is a primary goal of CPT.

 CPT can be administered in individual, group, or combined individual and group formats (although research suggests that the individual format is the most effective).
 The original CPT protocol included a detailed, written account of the traumatic event as a standard component of therapy, but later studies suggested that this therapy element was not necessary for treatment to be successful (3).